Stratoscale/skipper/README.md

 * Use `skipper rmi` to delete your images.
 * Use `skipper make` to execute makefile targets inside a container.
 * Use `skipper run` to run arbitrary commands inside a container.
+* Use `skipper shell` to get an interactive shell inside a container.

 ### Global Options
 ```bash